Hodges Capital Management Inc. Invests $1.03 Million in Devon Energy Co. (NYSE:DVN)

-Hodges Capital Management Inc. acquired a new position in shares of Devon Energy Co.
-(NYSE:DVN – Free Report) during the 3rd quarter, Holdings Channel reports.
-The fund acquired 21,556 shares of the energy company’s stock, valued at approximately $1,028,000.
+Hodges Capital Management Inc. bought a new stake in Devon Energy Co.
+(NYSE:DVN – Free Report) during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor bought 21,556 shares of the energy company’s stock, valued at approximately $1,028,000.

-Other hedge funds have also modified their holdings of the company.
-Shapiro Capital Management LLC raised its holdings in Devon Energy by 32.9% during the 3rd quarter.
-Shapiro Capital Management LLC now owns 1,498,410 shares of the energy company’s stock valued at $71,474,000 after buying an additional 370,607 shares during the period.
-United Services Automobile Association raised its holdings in Devon Energy by 2.0% during the 3rd quarter.
-United Services Automobile Association now owns 139,091 shares of the energy company’s stock valued at $6,635,000 after buying an additional 2,729 shares during the period.
-Blackstone Inc. raised its holdings in Devon Energy by 1,076.3% during the 3rd quarter.
-Blackstone Inc. now owns 279,239 shares of the energy company’s stock valued at $13,320,000 after buying an additional 255,500 shares during the period.
-Waverly Advisors LLC raised its holdings in Devon Energy by 2.5% during the 3rd quarter.
-Waverly Advisors LLC now owns 40,464 shares of the energy company’s stock valued at $1,930,000 after buying an additional 985 shares during the period.
-Finally, Schonfeld Strategic Advisors LLC raised its holdings in Devon Energy by 24.7% during the 3rd quarter.
-Schonfeld Strategic Advisors LLC now owns 82,800 shares of the energy company’s stock valued at $3,950,000 after buying an additional 16,408 shares during the period.
-68.34% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Shapiro Capital Management LLC grew its stake in Devon Energy by 32.9% during the 3rd quarter.
+Shapiro Capital Management LLC now owns 1,498,410 shares of the energy company’s stock valued at $71,474,000 after purchasing an additional 370,607 shares during the last quarter.
+United Services Automobile Association lifted its holdings in shares of Devon Energy by 2.0% during the third quarter.
+United Services Automobile Association now owns 139,091 shares of the energy company’s stock worth $6,635,000 after purchasing an additional 2,729 shares during the period.
+Blackstone Inc. boosted its position in Devon Energy by 1,076.3% in the third quarter.
+Blackstone Inc. now owns 279,239 shares of the energy company’s stock valued at $13,320,000 after buying an additional 255,500 shares during the last quarter.
+Waverly Advisors LLC increased its holdings in Devon Energy by 2.5% in the 3rd quarter.
+Waverly Advisors LLC now owns 40,464 shares of the energy company’s stock worth $1,930,000 after buying an additional 985 shares during the period.
+Finally, Schonfeld Strategic Advisors LLC raised its position in Devon Energy by 24.7% during the 3rd quarter.
+Schonfeld Strategic Advisors LLC now owns 82,800 shares of the energy company’s stock worth $3,950,000 after buying an additional 16,408 shares during the last quarter.
+Hedge funds and other institutional investors own 68.34% of the company’s stock.

 Devon Energy Price Performance